Durian » About

 Budget

-The Blender Foundation/Institute will fully backup the financial and practical aspects of Durian.
+The Blender Institute will fully backup the financial and practical aspects of Durian.
 Apart from the funding we will get via the online DVD pre-sale, and funding via other revenues of the blender.org e-shop, we have actively approached several potential sponsors and funds.
-Outlook is very realistic we can provide a better budget for Durian than for previous projects, but let’s not announce anything before the signatures were put down!
+In November 2009 we were happy to announce a major funding approved by the Netherlands Film Fund.
+In March 2010 we completed a similar amount from the Cinegrid Amsterdam consortium (for a 4k version).
+Apart from that, many other sponsors have helped us well, as listed on the sponsoring page here.

-We also have a sponsor offering on this website, corporate contributions - also good quality hardware - is still more than welcome.
+We still have a sponsor offering on this website, corporate contributions are still more than welcome.

 Contact info: Ton Roosendaal.